ortelius/ortelius-kubernetes/README.md

 This Project Is for The Ortelius Kubernetes manifests, helm charts, deployments etc

 # Pre commit hook
-To make use of the pre commit hook please run the following command to enable it on your computer
+To make use of the pre commit hook please run the following command to enable it on your computer.
 ```bash
 pre-commit install
 ```